Sonara in 2026: Where Users Went After It Went Dark

 Are there any free Sonara alternatives?

 Yes.
-AI Applyd offers a free tier with 5 auto-applies and 10 ATS scores per month, no credit card required.
+AI Applyd offers a free tier with 1 auto-apply and 10 ATS scores per month, no credit card required.
 Simplify has a free browser extension for application autofill.
 Huntr has a free tier for application tracking.
 LoopCV has a limited free plan.
 None of these free tiers match Sonara's daily application volume, but they let you test the tool before paying.

 The Bottom Line